Toyota Prius Plug-In (2016-2022) running costs, insurance, warranty & tax

 Toyota Prius Plug-In insurance group

-On that subject, the Business Edition Plus Prius falls into insurance group 21, while the higher-spec Excel model sits a few groups higher in group 23.
+The Business Edition Plus Prius falls into insurance group 21, while the higher-spec Excel model sits a few groups higher in group 23.
 To give an indication of how much you should expect to pay, our sample middle-aged driver with three points on their licence was quoted around £692 per year fully comprehensive.

 In This Review